ekn394/KPL-Intro-to-Linux/Virtual_Machine_Setup.md

 ![image](https://user-images.githubusercontent.com/12129459/123845389-1e731880-d8e2-11eb-95a9-3489e7983eb7.png)

-Locate the ubuntu iso file that we downloaded earlier, and double click on it.
+Locate the Ubuntu iso file that we downloaded earlier, and **double-click on it**.

 ![image](https://user-images.githubusercontent.com/12129459/123845524-482c3f80-d8e2-11eb-96a4-ade49588f786.png)